kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 Awesome!
 Our server is up.
 Now we need to set it up using Ansible but, in order to do that, we need to know its ip address.
 What is its IP?
-We could find out via the console, but that kind of stinks.
+We could find out via the Amazon console, but that stinks.

 Let's use another feature of Terraform: [output variables](https://www.terraform.io/intro/getting-started/outputs.html).
 We'll